loboris/GD32VF_USB_UART_BRIDGE/README.md

 ### Notes

-If _Longan Nano_ is used and `USE_LEDS` enabled in configuration, green LED will be active when `UART1` is selected.
+If _Longan Nano_ is used and `USE_LEDS` is enabled in configuration, green LED will be active when `UART1` is selected.

-If _Longan Nano_ is used and `USE_DISPLAY` enabled in configuration, UART format and DTR/RTS status will be shown on display.<br>
+If _Longan Nano_ is used and `USE_DISPLAY` is enabled in configuration, UART format and DTR/RTS status will be shown on display.<br>
 Special CDC command can be used to display the communication statistics (USB number of sent/received bytes, UART number of sent/received byted, number of UART receive errors,...).

 DTR and RTS outputs can be configured as push-pull or open colector (`UARTn_RTS_DTR_MODE` define in `lib/usbcdc/include/cdc_acm_core.h`).